HamzaAlsarakbi/comp3005a3q1/README.md

 ### 2. Setup Database

+1. Open pgAdmin4
+2. Create a new database named 'comp3005a3q1'
-1. run the `setup.sql` in a Postgres DB.
+3. Run the `setup.sql` in a Postgres DB.

 ### 3. Run